Whales are mammals, but many people think they are fish. Although there are similarities, there are also many differences.

 This does not necessarily mean that whales are visibly hairy or that the adults of mammalian species have visible hair.

 Hair is not necessary for whales like many other mammals, such as dogs or cats.
-Most mammals use their fur to keep warm, but whales use a layer of fat to regulate their temperature.
+Most mammals use their fur to keep warm, but whales use a layer of fat called blubber to regulate their temperature.

-Most dolphins are also born with hairs around their muzzles, which are then lost soon after birth, except the amazon dolphin, which uses whiskers as sensory organs.
+Most dolphins are also born with hairs around their muzzles, which are then lost soon after birth, except the Amazon Dolphin, which uses whiskers as sensory organs.

 Whales have excellent senses.
 Find out more here.